 When an organization as influential as Harvard says to do something, it’s definitely worth looking into.
 At the end of 2020, HBR released an article that truly shocked anyone who knows anything about small business health insurance.
-They claimed that it would be better to cancel your traditional group health plan and instead move into a newer and better delivery model for health benefits.
+They claimed it would be better to cancel your traditional group health plan and move into a newer delivery model.

 HBR reiterated its profound claims again in Q2 of 2021 and shared that the entire momentum of this new health benefits model had been accelerated by the economic impacts of the pandemic.